azadbolour/boardgame/scala-server/README.md

 - TODO.
 Need a view for the page?

-- Copy to that branch.

 - Change web ui accordingly.

 - Test web ui with scala server.

-- So we need to create a scala-server branch of the boardgame so that we can change the web ui without affecting the master.

 - TODO.
 Check that rows.delete deletes everything.

 - PlaySpec has WsClient - how do you use it?

-- TODO.
-GameParams add pieceGeneratorName to web client.

 - Run application and make sure it comes up.

-- Run integration test against scala application.

 - Document seeding and migration.